A Cyberattack Detection-Isolation Scheme For CAV Under Changing Driving Environment: Introduction

 \section{Introduction}

 CAVs are gradually becoming an essential part of modern transportation by providing improved efficiency, safety, and energy sustainability \cite{litman2017autonomous,dey2015review}.
 On the other hand, Vehicular Ad-hoc NETwork (VANET) is one of the most explored technologies that can support these V2X communications (vehicle-to-everything i.e. both V2V and V2I) along with several facilities, and protocols to enable reliable operation of these Intelligent Transportation Systems (ITS) under changing traffic environments \cite{usdata,wyk2020} and can transmit local information including emergency warnings \cite{vanet}.
 While the incorporation of this safety-critical information is crucial for effective platoon control, this also enhances the potential for cyberattacks on these networks \cite{buinevich2019forecasting, survey}.
-Thus, the task of detecting these cyberthreats in CAVs is crucial.
+Thus, the task of detecting these cyberthreats in CAVs is crucial and such detection is especially challenging when the mode of operations is changing \cite{sanchita_CCTA2023security}.